omrikiei/aws_logging_handlers/README.md

-# Logging S3 Handler
+# AWS Logging Handlers

-A python multithreaded logging handler that streams lines to AWS S3 objects
+A python multithreaded logging handler package that streams records to AWS services objects with support for the following AWS services:
+* S3
+* Kinesis

 ## Getting Started

 ### Prerequisites

 Asynchronous multipart uploading relies on the ability to use multiple threads
+#### Packages:
 ```
 boto3
 ```